Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: Introduction

 \vs

-It is a natural question to ask how much of the various established results about the previously known unitary representations of mapping class groups coming from quantum Teichm\"uller theory involving the non-comapct quantum dilogarithm $\Phi^\hbar$ would also hold for the new representations coming from 3d quantum gravity involving new functions $\Phi^{\pm {\rm i}\hbar}$ and $F_0$.
-The present paper gives a positive answer to this question for one particular aspect of quantum Teichm\"uller theory discovered by I. B. Frenkel and the author \cite{FKi}, about an interesting connection between Kashaev's quantum Teichm\"uller theory \cite{Ka1} for genus zero surfaces and the representation theory of one of the most basic quantum groups called the \emph{quantum plane}.
-The quantum plane, denoted by $\mathcal{B}_q$, which a priori has nothing to do with the Teichm\"uller theory of surfaces, is a Hopf $*$-algebra defined by
+It is a natural question to ask whether various established properties about the previously known unitary representations of mapping class groups coming from quantum Teichm\"uller theory involving the non-comapct quantum dilogarithm $\Phi^\hbar$ would also hold for the new representations coming from 3d quantum gravity involving new functions $\Phi^{\pm {\rm i}\hbar}$ and $F_0$.
+The present paper gives a positive answer to this question for one particular property of quantum Teichm\"uller theory discovered by I. B. Frenkel and the author \cite{FKi}, about an interesting connection between Kashaev's quantum Teichm\"uller theory \cite{Ka1} for genus zero surfaces and the representation theory of one of the most basic quantum groups called the \emph{quantum plane}.
+The quantum plane, denoted by $\mathcal{B}_q$, which a priori seems to have nothing to do with the Teichm\"uller theory of surfaces, is a Hopf $*$-algebra defined by

 as an algebra over $\mathbb{C}$, for a complex paramater $q$ with $|q|=1$ (hence $q^*=q^{-1}$), with the coproduct

 with corresponding suitable antipode and counit, and the $*$-structure